Saudi energy minister: market to remain oversupplied by March 2018

 That will give us better predictions on when markets will balance as well as finishing the consultation.”

+Saudi Arabia’s action in the United States was unique to the country but was not intended to be permanent.

+“Once the supply curbs are lifted we’ll probably be back in the U.S. to make sure that our customers receive Saudi crude.”

-Reporting by Ahmad Ghaddar; Editing by Dale Hudson and David Evans
+Reporting by Ahmad Ghaddar; Editing by Dale Hudson, David Evans and Peter Graff